 .04 Deviations from the language of the approved plan will be evaluated based on the extent and complexities of the changes.
-If the changes are determined to be extensive, EP Determinations will require the applicant to file Form 5300 and pay the higher user fee, if otherwise eligible to file.
+If the changes are determined to be extensive, EP Determinations will require the applicant to file Form 5300, Application for Determination for Employee Benefit Plan (if the applicant is otherwise eligible to file a Form 5300), and pay the higher user fee.

 If the changes are too extensive to be compatible with the pre-approved program, the adopting employer's plan will not be eligible for the pre-approved program.
 See section 20.03(5) of Rev. Proc.
 2016-37 and section 8.06(3) of Rev. Proc.
 2017-41.